TitouanDor/LP2A_projet/readme.md

 - ShortSkyjo : just 1 round
 - InvertSkyjo : you need to have the biggest score not the lowest
 - InvertShortSkyjo : you need to have the biggest score not the lowest in just 1 turn

+## UI
+If you lunch the code without argument you will start with the UI, if you lunch with 1 or more arguents you will lunch in console mode